linkerd/linkerd/namerd/docs/storage.md

 Key | Default Value | Description
 --- | ------------- | -----------
-experimental | _required_ | Because this storage is still considered experimental, you must set this to `true` to use it. host | `localhost` | The Kubernetes master host. port | `8001` | The Kubernetes master port. namespace | `default` | The Kubernetes namespace in which dtabs will be stored.
+host | `localhost` | The Kubernetes master host. port | `8001` | The Kubernetes master port.
+namespace | `default` | The Kubernetes namespace in which dtabs will be stored.
 This should usually be the same namespace in which namerd is running.